ansys/DevRelDocs/Markdown/README.md

 ### Optional metadata
 Metadata for global or individual MarkDown files follows the well established YAML frontmatter in MarkDown, specifically as laid out for [docfx](https://dotnet.github.io/docfx/index.html) by Microsoft.
 Note that all metadata keys are in lowercase.
 Metadata are categorized in three families: required, recommended and optional (see details on each metadata below).
+If a metadata is set at a file level, the value is added to the value set at a global level.

 Each MarkDown file may contain the following YAML-formatted metadata frontmatter, separated from main content by three dashes.
 For all MarkDown pages,  any frontmatter keys and values are optional, since global metadata is already specified in the mandatory ```docfx.json``` file.
 ```